filippo-orru/personal-site-hugo/content/blog/updating-site-theme/index.md

   Inspiration - Daniel Immke's blog
 {{< /image >}}

 Suddenly, my own blog felt antiquated and stiff and I felt inspired to improve its design.
-In this post I'll talk about how I completely redesigned the blog listing page and my search for an expressive font.
+I'll talk about how I completely redesigned the blog listing page and my search for an expressive font.
 I designed a logo for the site and added a place to showcase some humble art.
 If the before--after comparison caught your interest, stick around to see how I did it.

 {{< table-of-contents "hidden" >}}